humanprotocol/human-protocol/packages/apps/reputation-oracle/server/ENV.md

 ### The API key for the KYC service, used for authentication with the KYC provider's API.
 Default: KYC_API_KEY_DISABLED (a constant indicating that the API key is disabled)
 KYC_API_KEY="KYC_API_KEY_DISABLED (a constant indicating that the API key is disabled)"

 ### The private key associated with the KYC API, used for secure server-to-server communication.
-Default: an empty string
+Required
-KYC_API_PRIVATE_KEY="an empty string"
+KYC_API_PRIVATE_KEY=

 ### The base URL for the KYC provider's API, which is used to send verification requests and retrieve results.
 Default: 'https://stationapi.veriff.com/v1'
 KYC_BASE_URL="https://stationapi.veriff.com/v1"